 - > overall/individual utilisation of lists

 - > booked versus achieved points for each list

 - > start and finish times audit

 - > room turnaround audit

-- > did not attend (DNA) and cancellation rates.
+- did not attend (DNA) and cancellation rates.

-- Summary of the service delivery model (eg hot/cold sites, three session days or weekend working) - > The service operational policy that contains sections on: - the productivity metrics for the service including performance and productivity data (overall/individual utilisation of lists, start and finish times audit, room turnaround audit, DNA and cancellation rates) - analysis of productivity results and recommendations discussed at EUG meeting.
+- The service operational policy that contains a section on: - The productivity metrics for the service including performance and productivity data (overall/individual utilisation of lists, start and finish times audit, room turn around audit, DNA and cancellation rate) - Analysis of productivity results and recommendations discussed at EUG meeting.